 Thank you for expressing an interest in this opportunity.
-To apply for this role, please send the following to trusteerecruitment@ independentage.org
+To apply for this role, please send the following to TrusteeRecruitment@independentage.org:

-- An up-to-date CV - A supporting statement (no more than 2 pages) that outlines what attracted you to Independent Age's mission (detailed here) and how your skills and experience relate to the role of Trustee. - A completed diversity monitoring form (optional).
+- An up-to-date CV - A supporting statement (no more than 2 pages) that outlines what attracted you to Independent Age's mission (detailed here) and what skills and experience you would bring.